-Reconfirming flights Buying tickets and reconfirming flights is best done at airline offices in remote areas; otherwise, you can do so online or via a recommended travel agent.
+Reconfirming flights In remote areas, buying tickets and reconfirming flights is best done at airline offices; otherwise, you can do so online or via a recommended travel agent.
 Ensure all flight reservations are confirmed and reconfirmed 72 and 24 hours in advance; airlines are notorious for overbooking and flights are changed or canceled with surprising frequency, so it’s even worth calling the airport or the airline just before leaving for the airport.
 Confirmation is especially essential during the peak travel season.

 Safety The major drawback to cycling in Peru is the country’s bounty of kamikaze motorists.
 On narrow, two-lane highways, drivers can be a serious hazard to cyclists.
 Cycling is more enjoyable and safer, though very challenging, off paved roads.
 Mountain bikes are recommended, as road bikes won’t stand up to the rough conditions.

 Rentals Reasonably priced rentals (mostly mountain bikes) are available in popular tourist destinations, including Cuzco, Arequipa, Huaraz and Huancayo.
 These bikes are rented to travelers for local excursions, not to make trips all over the country.
 For long-distance touring, bring your own bike from home.

 Transporting bicycles Airline policies on carrying bicycles vary, so shop around.